15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Are Hot Springs in Iceland Safe?

 Hot springs in Iceland are safe if you are careful.
 Dotted around the country are geothermal areas such as Geysir in Haukadalur Valley, Námaskarð near Lake Mývatn in the North, and Seltún on the Reykjanes Peninsula.
-All of these areas have hot springs that produce boiling water, not safe for bathing.
+All of these areas have hot springs that produce boiling water, which is not safe for bathing.

 The geyser Strokkur erupting in Iceland.